The Road Dog (2022) Film Review

 The Road Dog

-Writer-Director Greg Glienna’s lovely new feature “The Road Dog” is in the great tradition of the American (and European) road movie, only this time with a father and son combo!
+Writer-Director Greg Glienna’s lovely new feature, “The Road Dog,” is in the grand tradition of the American (and European) road movie, only this time with a father and son-combo!
 The road movie genre dates to at least the thirties and forties with such classic titles as Frank Capra’s “It Happened One Night” (1934), Preston Sturges’ “Sullivan’s Travels” (1941) and Edgar G. Ulmer “Detour” (1945).
-It blossomed again in the seventies and eighties with Wim Wenders ‘”Kings of the Road” (1976) and “Paris Texas” (1984), two superb movies starring Jack Nicholson namely Bob Rafelson’s “Five Easy Pieces’ (1970) and Hal Ashby’s “The Last Detail” (1973), Peter Bogdanovich’s Ryan and Tatum O’Neill vehicle “Paper Moon” (1973) and, more recently, Gregg Araki’s “The Living End” from 1992.
+It blossomed again in the seventies and eighties with Wim Wenders ‘ “Kings of the Road” (1976) and “Paris Texas” (1984), two superb movies starring Jack Nicholson, namely Bob Rafelson’s “Five Easy Pieces’ (1970) and Hal Ashby’s “The Last Detail” (1973), Peter Bogdanovich’s Ryan and Tatum O’Neill vehicle “Paper Moon” (1973) and, more recently, Gregg Araki’s “The Living End” from 1992.

 The Road Dog

 Unfortunately, David’s success raises the little green monster in Jimmy.
-We gradually see what we had not seen before; Jimmy is a prima donna who ruined his chances at stardom by refusing to appear on television and being hopelessly inflexible.
-This character defect is a companion piece to his alcoholism and by this stage of the movie, when Jimmy and David spend some time with Laura (Khrystyne Haje) an old flame of Jimmy’s, it is obvious that Jimmy is slowly dying of cirrhosis of the liver.
+We gradually see what we had not seen before: Jimmy is a prima donna who ruined his chances at stardom by refusing to appear on television and being hopelessly inflexible.
+This character defect is a companion piece to his alcoholism.
+By this stage of the movie, when Jimmy and David spend some time with Laura (Khrystyne Haje, who won Best Supporting Actress at the NOVA Film Festival), an old flame of Jimmy’s, it is evident that Jimmy is slowly dying of cirrhosis of the liver.

 This leads to the film’s seminal scene.
-Persuaded by David and Laura to give up the booze, Jimmy gives his first sober stand-up routine in decades.
+Persuaded by David and Laura to give up the booze, Jimmy gives his first sober standup routine in decades.
 I won’t spoil the outcome, but the scene, which must have been extraordinarily difficult to play, is a triumph for Stanhope.
-A miniature masterpiece of great acting.
+It is a miniature masterpiece of great acting.

 Mr. Glienna, the creator of the original 1992 film Meet the Parents,” has a way with actors.
-In addition to Stanhope, Mulrooney, and Haje, there is a memorable performance by Greg Fitzimmons as Mikey, an old-time stand-up comedian who lives in a world of nostalgia.
-Kudos to cinematographer Erik Bjella and composer Dori Amarilio who delivers a memorable Mark Isham-influenced trumpet-based score.
+In addition to Stanhope, Mulrooney, and Haje, there are memorable performances by Greg Fitzsimmons and Tim Kazurinsky as circuit old-timers and Linden Waddell and Sharyon Culberson as Jimmy’s sister and her partner.
+They all bring a touch of class to their few scenes with Stanhope.
+Kudos also go to cinematographer Erik Bjella and composer Dori Amarilio, who delivered a memorable Mark Isham-influenced trumpet-based score.

 Subscribe for the latest reviews right in your inbox!